 Recommended databases for the biosciences include: PubMed, Web of Science, and SciVerse [Scopus + Science Direct] but we have access to many more.
 You will always get more accurate results if you search on a single database, but if you are not having much luck, try a metasearch, which searches on multiple databases.

-The University Library provides a listing of online tutorials by database but please do ask library staff at any time for one-to-one help.
+Please do ask library staff at any time for one-to-one help.
 See also the links to help documentation below.